flutter/website/src/docs/development/data-and-backend/json.md

 <a name="manual-encoding"></a>
 ## Serializing JSON manually using dart:convert

-Basic JSON encoding in Flutter is very simple.
+Basic JSON serialization in Flutter is very simple.
 Flutter has a built-in `dart:convert` library that includes a straightforward JSON encoder and decoder.